 OSCI, in partnership with Journey Together Service Dog Inc (JTSD) offers a program that enables participants to volunteer to train dogs to become service dogs for Wisconsin residents.
 There are up to 43 participants (PIOC) in the program with many staff, volunteers, and community members who assist in making the program successful.
-Participants can improve their social skills, conflict resolution skills; assists with setting and achieving goals.
+Participants can improve their social skills, conflict resolution skills and assists them with setting and achieving goals.
 It helps them with responsibility, teamwork, empathy, patience, confidence, self-esteem, and finding a purpose.
 Participants are able to give back to the Wisconsin communities in which they have harmed and enhances successful reintegration back into society.

 The dog program began with a partnership with Occupaws Guide Dog Association in 2012 with 17 dogs successfully becoming guide dogs.
 In 2015 the program transitioned to a partnership with JTSD.
 JTSD provides service dogs at no charge to qualified WI residents as well as needed supplies to OSCI for the care and training of the dogs.
-The partnership with JTSD has successfully graduated 24 service dogs: 14 dogs have been placed with persons with PTSD, 2 service dogs provide mobility assistance, 1 service dog for a person on the Autism spectrum and 7 dogs have been placed as facility dogs in schools, police departments, WI District Attorney Offices.
+The partnership with JTSD has successfully graduated 27 service dogs: 17 dogs have been placed with persons with PTSD, 1 dog assists with PTSD and Autism, 2 service dogs provide mobility assistance and 7 dogs have been placed as facility dogs in schools, police departments, and WI District Attorney Offices.
+It is expected that JTSD will place their 100th dog at OSCI in 2024.